British Anabaptism: Relevance

-The Anabaptists influenced other minority groups who sprung out of their movement, such as the Puritans or the Amish.
-Their beliefs in Baptism have become a main part of mainstream Baptism today.
+The Anabaptists influenced other minority groups who sprung out of their movement, such as the Amish.
+Their beliefs in baptism have become a main part of mainstream baptism today.
 Even throughout the hundreds of years since their starting point, they are still in various cultural references today and a small religious movement across the world.
 Like in Voltaire's Candide, or as stock characters in Shakespeare's plays, they still play a part in English history and religious history.

-It is generally assumed that the Baptist and other dissenting groups absorbed the British Anabaptists.
-The relations between Baptists and Anabaptists were early strained.
-In 1624 the then five existing Baptist churches of London issued an anathema against the Anabaptists.
-Today there is little dialogue between Anabaptist organizations (such as the Mennonite World Conference) and the Baptist bodies.
+It is assumed that the Baptists and other Puritan Dissenters absorbed the British Anabaptists.
+The early relations between Baptists and Anabaptists were strained.
+In 1624 the five Baptist churches of London issued an anathema against the Anabaptists.
+Today there is little dialogue between Anabaptist organizations (such as the Mennonite World Conference) and the Baptists.
 A student centre opened in 1953 has led to the establishment of nearly 20 congregations linked to an Anabaptist Network.